1946 C-53 Skytrooper crash on the Gauli Glacier

 The C-53 Crash on the Gauli Glacier in the Bernese Alps, (Switzerland) on 19 November 1946 was a turning point in alpine rescue and an international media event.
 The aircraft, coming from Tulln, Austria (near Vienna), bound for Pisa, Italy, collided with the Gauli Glacier in poor visibility.
-On board were eight passengers (among them two high-ranking officers of the U.S. armed forces, four women, and one 11-year-old girl) and four crew.
+On board were eight passengers, among them two high-ranking officers of the U.S. armed forces, four women, and one 11-year-old girl.
+The crew consisted of four men.
 Several people were injured, but there were no fatalities.